62firelight/arc-buddy-react/README.md

 # Arc Buddy

 Arc Buddy is a web application that uses the [Bungie.Net API](https://bungie-net.github.io/) to look up statistics for [Destiny 2](https://store.steampowered.com/app/1085660/Destiny_2/) players.
-This is meant to be a more lightweight rewrite of the [original Arc Buddy app](https://github.com/62firelight/ArcBuddy-349) which uses React rather than Angular for the front-end.
+This is meant to be a more lightweight rewrite of the [original Arc Buddy app](https://github.com/62firelight/ArcBuddy-349) that uses React rather than Angular for the front-end.

 Contributions are welcome, but keep in mind that this project was initially built as part of a University course.
 It was mainly for me to practice calling an external API and then transforming the responses into something displayable on a web page.
 I also used this application to practice developing with React, Angular and Express.js.